In this ultimate griller’s guide to salting your steak, I’m going to be giving you the best techniques for salting steaks before grilling.

 I have seen several videos of people testing this method like this one: Poor Man’s Filet Mignon, and it blew my mind.
 I just couldn’t understand how using that much salt didn’t make the steak inedible.

 It took some trial and error when testing this method out, but the final results surprised me.

 As before, you want to start with a steak that is at least one inch thick.
 Pat both sides dry using a paper towel to remove the excess moisture.

 I want to stress again, for this method, the salt crystals need to be larger than your standard table salt.
-I suggest using either kosher or you could use sea salt.
+I suggest using either kosher salt or you could use sea salt.
 I personally prefer kosher salt.

 To start, generously coat each side of the steak with kosher salt.
 When I say generously, I mean use enough salt to where you can’t see the steak.
 Place it on a wire rack above a foil-lined tray, leaving it uncovered.

 You are going to let it rest for about an hour for every inch of thickness of the steak at room temperature.
 Remember, if you are resting for more than 1 ½ hours.
 Then stick it in the refrigerator.

 Here’s an Example of How Long to Rest the Steak Using This Method

 As with all these methods, patience is your friend.
 Resting the steak before cooking is the key to letting the salt work its magic.
 Below are my recommendations for how long you should rest the steak before it’s ready.

 - 1-inch thick steak – 1 hour of rest time